The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            Numerical keys in an array are not preserved.> [!NOTE] If replacement is not an array, it will be typecast to one (i.e. (array) $replacement).
-This may result in unexpected behavior when using an object or null replacement.

 ### ### Remove a portion of the array and replace it with something else

 _Removes the elements designated by offset and length from the array $array, and replaces them with the elements